Master of Indigenous Studies and Master of Māori Studies

 Cross credit application

-If you have completed any papers at Level 8 these may be considered for cross-credit in to the programme.
+On completion of any papers at Level 8 or above, these may be considered for cross-credit against the programme.
 Only papers to the value of 60 credits can be cross-credited.
-When enrolling please indicate if you wish to apply for a cross-credit and an application form will be sent to you.
+On enrolment, a Cross-credit application is completed.

 Online activities